 Plans will reduce care at two South Wimbledon centres

-Conservative councillors are calling on Merton Council to change its mind over plans to cut day care support for adults as part of a £9m savings package.
+Calls on Merton Council to change its mind over plans to cut day care support for adults as part of a £9m savings package were rejected at a recent full council meeting.

-The council is proposing saving £200,000 on the costs of day care support at its High Path and All Saints centres in South Wimbledon as part of a plan to save £9m on the cost of adult social care.
+The council plans to save £200,000 on the costs of day care support at its High Path and All Saints centres in South Wimbledon as part of a plan to save £9m on the cost of adult social care.

-Now Conservative Councillors Gilli Lewis-Lavender, Adul Latif and Daniel Holden have put forward a motion to the full council meeting on Wednesday (February 4) calling for changes in the proposals.
+Conservative Councillors Gilli Lewis-Lavender, Adul Latif and Daniel Holden put forward a motion to the full council meeting on Wednesday (February 4) which called for changes in the proposals.

-The motion proposes that "this Council therefore resolves to urge Cabinet to:
+Their motion proposed that "this Council therefore resolves to urge Cabinet to: